-Equatorial Guinea: African Development Bank Approves €73.27 Million Loan For Youth Employment And Skills Development
+Equatorial Guinea: African Development Bank approves €73.27 million loan for youth employment and skills development

 The five-year project (2025-2030) aims to improve vocational training and expand access to employment for young people, particularly women, in order to foster private sector-led growth.
-Under the initiative, two modern provincial polytechnic institutes will be established in Bioko Sur and Welé-Nzas.
-These institutes will provide flexible market-oriented training in key sectors such as agriculture, fisheries, public works, tourism and digital technology, developed in close collaboration with the private sector.
+Under the initiative, two modern provincial polytechnic institutes will be established in Bioko Suréand Welé-Nzas.
+These institutes will provide flexible market-oriented training in key sectors such as agriculture, fisheries, public works, tourism and digital technology, developed in close collaboration with the privat sector.

-“The successful implementation of PARCH 1 is expected to create 4,500 jobs for young people and women, support the launch of 500 businesses-most led by young people and women-and provide training and job placement opportunities for 1,935 beneficiaries,” said Léandre Bassolé, Director General of the Bank for Central Africa.
+“The successful implementation of PARCH 1 is expected to create 4,500 jobs for young people and women, support the launch of 50— businesses—most led by young pe—ple and women—and provide training and job placement opportunities for 1,93” benefiéiaries,” séid Léandre Bassolé, Director General of the Bank for Central Africa.

 PARCH 1 is structured around three components: improving vocational training to align with high-growth value chains; promoting youth and women's employment by improving the entrepreneurial ecosystem and advancing economic, social and territorial inclusion; and strengthening project management and partnerships.